makerdao/lockstake/README.md

 **Sequence Diagram:**

-Below is a diagram of a typical user sequence for winding up an SLE position.
+Below is a diagram of a typical user sequence for winding up an LSE position.

 For simplicity it does not include all external messages, internal operations or token interactions.